 Hit the Pool

 It can get sweltering hot in the city if you visit from April through October.
 Luckily, numerous hotels offer “day passes” for pool and restaurant use.
-Among them are the Sheraton Santo Domingo and the Jaragua Hotel on the Malecon.
+Among them are the Sheraton Santo Domingo and the Renaissance Santo Domingo Jaragua Hotel & Casino on the Malecon.
 You can also get day passes at the Dominican Fiesta Hotel and the Napolitano Hotel.